Annual Events in NYC

 Macy's Thanksgiving Day Parade

 School marching bands, celebrity guests and performers bring excitement to the Macy’s Thanksgiving Day Parade, but they take a backseat to the real stars of the show—the balloons.
-Every year, more than 2.5 million cheering spectators watch as SpongeBob, Snoopy, Garfield and other giant helium-filled characters float along the 2.5-mile route.
+Every year, more than 2.5 million cheering spectators watch as SpongeBob, Snoopy, Hello Kitty and other giant helium-filled characters float along the 2.5-mile route.
 It’s no wonder this is one of NYC’s favorite holiday traditions.
 The area where the balloons are inflated the night before the event is open to the public.

 Radio City Christmas Spectacular